Aphria Inc. (APHA) CEO Irwin Simon on Q3 2020 Results - Earnings Call Transcript

 So Chris, the free cash flow decrease in the quarter is really being driven by our investments in working capital.
 I think it's important to remember that we had Aphria One coming online with its first harvests and we expect to see an increase in working capital again next quarter.
 And is part of what I said during my portion of the discussion.

-As Aphria Diamond continues to ramp, there's five, six weeks of additional harvests that become on that haven't reached a point where you can release them to the public that number is going to build.
+As Aphria Diamond continues to ramp, there's five, six weeks of additional harvests that become on - that haven't reached a point where you can release them to the public, that number is going to build.
 It then goes into accounts receivable to control boards where you're waiting at least 60 days to collect on it.
 That's really what you're seeing this quarter.
 If you exclude the investment in working capital in the quarter our OpEx burn was less than CAD2.5 million.

 Irwin Simon

-And on top of that you're also seen as Carl talked before buying cannabis from other producers and building inventory which a lot you know some of that has not been sold through yet.
+And on top of that you're also seeing us as Carl talked before buying cannabis from other producers and building inventory which a lot you know some of that has not been sold through yet.
 So you're not seeing the cash net return here and that's a big number that is there.
 So you know the big thing and this again as we move into some of our biggest quarters.

 So if you look at it Aphria Diamond now is come on.
 So we've had to invest in regards to grow there.
-We've bought as Carl talked about close to CAD80 million or so outside in cannabis so we're investing cash to ultimately to turn it into product with margins and that cash will come back in the next 30, 60, 90 days.
+We've bought as Carl talked about close to [CAD18] [ph] million or so outside in cannabis so we're investing cash to ultimately to turn it into product with margins and that cash will come back in the next 30, 60, 90 days.

 Chris Carey

 Okay, understood.
 And then just as my follow up and you did allude to it there, I guess you know just functionally right, so could - you did produce, I believe over 30,000 kilos in the quarter.
-So you're continuing to have nice harvest and so just functionally was it that, what you were producing was not necessarily the skew that you needed for retail listings and that's why you went out in the market to purchase product.
-I’m just trying to understand - the gap between what was produced and what was sold and the decision to purchase wholesale and effectively just so I can understand how we get the cannabis gross margins back to where - they were as you transition to more of the sales coming from bureau and product produced.
+So you're continuing to have nice harvest and so just functionally was it that, what you were producing was not necessarily the SKU that you needed for retail listings and that's why you went out in the market to purchase product.
+I’m just trying to understand the gap between what was produced and what was sold and the decision to purchase wholesale and effectively just so I can understand how we get the cannabis gross margins back to where - they were as you transition to more of the sales coming from your own product produced.
 Thanks so much.

 Carl Merton

-So Chris I think it’s important to remember there is always that almost one quarter delay between when you harvest something and when you realistically have it out as a sale - last quarter our harvest were not 31,000 and so we identified that there were opportunities on the demand side to fill if we had more product, we didn’t have it because Aphria Diamond license was later then we had thought so we bought that cannabis, right just - but it was just we kind of replaced that whole that was going to happening in Q3 as we knew harvest were ramping for us that would be available to sell in Q4 but just weren't available in Q3.
+So Chris I think it’s important to remember there is always that almost one quarter delay between when you harvest something and when you realistically have it out as a sale; last quarter our harvest were not 31,000 and so we identified that there were opportunities on the demand side to fill if we had more product, we didn’t have it because Aphria Diamond license was later then we had thought so we bought that cannabis, right just - but it was just we kind of replaced that whole that was going to happen in Q3 as we knew harvest were ramping for us that would be available to sell in Q4 but just weren't available in Q3.

-So it kind of goes back to that five, six week delay after you harvest something before that product is in a position to really go out of the door by the time it gets dried, it gets radiated, it goes through your packaging process and then clears all the QA and QC tests including microbiology, pesticides, potency all the different tests that were mandated to do by Health Canada.
+So it kind of goes back to that five, six week delay after you harvest something before that product is in a position to really go out the door by the time it gets dried, it gets irradiated, it goes through your packaging process and then clears all the QA and QC tests including microbiology, pesticides, potency all the different tests that we’re mandated to do by Health Canada.

 Operator